berachain/BRIPs/README.md

-# Berachain Improvement Proposals (BerIPs)
+# Berachain Improvement Proposals (BRIPs)

 This repository tracks formal improvement proposals for the Berachain ecosystem.

-## What is a BerIP?
+## What is a BRIP?

-A **BerIP** is a design document providing information to the community, describing a new feature, process, or standard for the blockchain.
+A **BRIP** is a design document providing information to the community, describing a new feature, process, or standard for the blockchain.

-BerIP may cover:
+BRIP may cover:

 - Core protocol changes
 - ~~Smart contract standards~~